 - Taxpayer Education and Information

 Through the use of online and print media, outreach programs and agency announcements the Communications division helps to familiarize customers with new legislative and administrative changes, the best ways prepare their taxes, and more.
 The Communications division includes both internal and external communications to ensure information is shared in a timely manner both within and outside of DOR.
-For a full list of events, visit our Public Events webpage.
+See a full list of events.

 - Fair Collection Process